 Examples of the quality management processes developed and the commitment to deliver Pioneer® brand seed products include:

 - Commercial seed is produced by contracted specialist growers using best practices and expertise delivered from our dedicated and trained production agronomists

-- Seed production paddocks are identified in areas ‘isolated’ from, or having low levels of, Sclerotinia or other fungal diseases and known weed history
+- Seed production paddocks are identified in areas ‘isolated’ from, or having low levels of, Sclerotinia (in canola) or other fungal diseases and known weed history

 - Specialist cleaning and grading equipment operated by professionals